baksho/lp-solver/simplex/README.md

 This repository contains the below file:
 1. Simplex Method.pdf --> Step-wise instruction handbook for solving a linear programming problem using simplex method.
 2. simplex_method_theo.ipynb --> Further theory and the general form of a linear programming problem.
 3. simplex.ipynb --> Actual code implementation of simplex algorithm.
-This code uses the solves the below linear programming problem:
+This code uses the below linear programming problem to solve using simplex algorithm:

 $\text{maximize}$ $$3x_1 + x_2 + 2x_3$$